-8.3.2.
-Internal Review by Council
+8.2.4.
+Internal review

-The complainant may request an internal review of their complaint if they are not satisfied that the complaint has been resolved or was handled correctly.

-All requests for review must be in writing and detail how the handling of the complaint or the resolution provided was unsatisfactory and/ or unreasonable.
+If you are not satisfied that the complaint has been resolved or was handled correctly, you can request an internal review.
+To request an internal review, you can contact us via any of the customer contact channels noted in Section 7.2 and detail the reason(s) why you feel the handling of the complaint or the resolution provided was unsatisfactory and/or unreasonable.

-The following principles will apply to the internal review process:
+We will apply the following principles to the internal review process: